adbenitez/nauta_proxy/README.rst

 3. After that a notificiation should be dispalyed, tap the notification or the "Start" button to run the proxy.
    Also the command `nauta-proxy` will be available, and script `Nauta-Proxy` will be available in your Termux widget.
 4. Tap the Nauta Proxy notification or the "Options" button to see the app's menu.
+5. To upgrade run the command: `pip install -U nauta_proxy`